 There are a number of problems for plants in wet, saturated ground.
-One is that roots needs air to breather and will actually drown when unable to dry out a little.
-Another situation is the sappy growth of the stems and leaves can be inviting to insects in their weakened condition.
-Then there is the increased susceptibility to diseases.
+One problem is that roots need air to breathe and will actually drown when unable to dry out a little.

-Usually the prevention we attempt in providing good drainage so the water will run off, and the general health of the plants is about all that can be done.
-Otherwise just watch and wait.
+Usually we attempt prevention by providing good drainage.
+Hoping the water will run off, and preserving the general health of the plants is about all that can be done.
+Otherwise, just watch and wait.

-In Ohio we can still get plants in and they will establish before the midsummer heat.
+In Ohio, we can still get plants in at this time and they will establish before the midsummer heat.
 I usually think of the last week in June as the very end of the season for planting annuals and new plants.

 When I get back home I will be putting together some container pots for summer color.